azismaarij/azismaarij/README.md

 ```

-🌱 I’m currently working to update and clean up my github repository and start writing a blog
+🌱 I’m currently working on in updating and cleaning up my github repository and start writing a blog